EdoardoCostantini/plotmigspcr/README.md

     install.packages("devtools")
     ```

-2. Then, you can the test with the following command in the R console:
+2. Then, you can test with the following command in the R console:

     ``` r
-    devtools::test()
+    devtools::check()
     ```

 ## Contributors